What is Redundancy in PLC? | Types, Setup, Benefits

 In PLC systems, redundancy is vital to ensure uninterrupted operations and prevent failures.
 Here are the primary types of redundancy, each serving a specific purpose:

 CPU Redundancy: This involves using multiple CPU units.
 If one CPU fails, another takes over without disrupting the process.
 This type of redundancy is crucial in critical applications where even a brief downtime can lead to significant losses.
 By having backup CPUs, the system maintains continuous operation and high reliability.
+High-performance PLCs like the Modicon Quantum PLC are designed with advanced CPU redundancy capabilities, making them ideal for critical applications where even brief downtime can lead to significant losses.

 Power Supply Redundancy: Employing multiple power supplies ensures that the system continues to operate even if one power supply fails.
 This is particularly important in environments where power stability is crucial.
 Redundant power supplies provide a fail-safe mechanism, ensuring that the PLC and connected devices receive consistent power, thus preventing unexpected shutdowns.